Introduction from Graduate Studies and Postdoctoral Affairs

 Even seasoned presenters, performers, and politicians experience fear in some form when they’re in front of a crowd.
 The difference between experienced and novice presenters is that those with experience have learned how to channel fear into productive energy.
 The goal is to learn how to control fear, not eliminate it.
 The Teaching Tip on Controlling Nervousness has tips to understand and control this reaction.

-3. Being a TA in Online and Remote Courses
+3. Being a TA in Online Courses

 Many of the principles of effective teaching in a traditional university classroom also apply to online teaching.
 One of the obvious differences between online and traditional teaching is the lack of a physical classroom.
-At the University of Waterloo, a virtual classroom site is created for all online and remote courses (most are situated in our learning management system, LEARN).
+At the University of Waterloo, a virtual classroom site is created for all online courses (most are situated in our learning management system, LEARN).
 Students may work with the course content, communicate with each other and the instructor, submit assignments and take quizzes all through this online space.

 For a more advanced resource on teaching online, see the Centre for Extended Learning’s resource, Fostering Engagement: Facilitating Online Courses in Higher Education (you may find the Online Facilitator Checklist particularly valuable).